JeanneGandon/DataAnalyticsGoogleCertification/README.md

 <img src=https://github.com/JeanneGandon/DataAnalyticsGoogleCertification/assets/138037134/916914f2-b334-4162-8706-20f1983e3623 width=400> <br>
 <img src=https://github.com/JeanneGandon/DataAnalyticsGoogleCertification/assets/138037134/2cf41913-6ae0-4918-99d1-3627130ede48 width=400> <br>
 <img src=https://github.com/JeanneGandon/DataAnalyticsGoogleCertification/assets/138037134/6b0a0e18-ca75-472a-88fd-499b5f464c32 width=400> <br>
-These graphs show that lightly active minutes are the most correlated to the total steps. the other two graphs plateau, which shows that fairly and very active work is not related to steps but most likely represents some other form of exercise, likely more static.
+Based on the analysis of the provided graphs, we can draw several key observations regarding the relationship between different activity levels and total steps:

+1. Correlation of Lightly Active Minutes with Total Steps: The data indicates a strong positive correlation between lightly active minutes and the total number of steps.
+As the number of lightly active minutes increases, there is a notable increase in the total steps taken.
+This suggests that engaging in lighter activities throughout the day, such as walking or gentle movements, contributes significantly to the overall step count.

+2. Plateauing Relationship for Fairly and Very Active Work: The graphs demonstrate a plateauing pattern for fairly and very active work concerning their relationship with total steps.
+Despite increased levels of fairly and very active work, the total steps do not exhibit a proportional increase.
+This finding suggests that these higher intensity activities may not be directly related to step count but rather represent different forms of exercise, potentially more static or concentrated movements.

 ## 5. SHARE